junxit/us-congress-bills-116/metadata.md

 - 2019-09-10 — Introduced in House
 - 2019-09-10 — Introduced in House
 - 2019-09-10 — Referred to the House Committee on Transportation and Infrastructure.
+- 2019-09-11 — Referred to the Subcommittee on Water Resources and Environment.
+- 2019-09-19 — Committee Consideration and Mark-up Session Held.
+- 2019-09-19 — Ordered to be Reported (Amended) by Voice Vote.
+- 2019-09-19 — Subcommittee on Water Resources and Environment Discharged.
+- 2019-11-14 — Placed on the Union Calendar, Calendar No. 234.
+- 2019-11-14 — Reported (Amended) by the Committee on Transportation and Infrastructure.
+H. Rept.
+116-291.
+- 2019-11-14 — Reported (Amended) by the Committee on Transportation and Infrastructure.
+H. Rept.
+116-291.